 The napped surface of the suede collects dust and dirt easily and makes it look dirty.

 Suede is not generally a waterproof material.
 It may become heavier, darker and less soft when exposed to water.
 It has to be treated to make it more water-resistant.

 Differences between Suede and Nubuck

-Suede, and nubuck are all different varieties of leather with a similar napped surface.
-But the difference is that nubuck is made from grain side of leather (top side) which is treated to have the napped finish.
+Suede and nubuck are all different varieties of Leather with similar napped surfaces.
+But the difference is that nubuck is made from the grain side of Leather (top side), which is treated to have a napped finish.

 Suede is made of the inner layer of the animal skin, whereas leather and nubuck are made of the outer layer.
 Nubuck is made from the top grain of animal skin.
 It’s sanded down to give it a smooth finish.
 Both leather and nubuck are more durable than suede.
 Nubuck is the most expensive, followed by suede and then leather.